-Design doyenne Ellie Cullman is revered for the precisely crafted, warm homes that she’s dreamt up for clients at her firm, Cullman & Kravis, for over 35 years.
-Cullman’s own person haven, a study nestled above Park Avenue in New York City, exhibits all the hallmarks of her distinct approach to decorating—exceptional materials, a great of mix antiques, and an infusion of contemporary art.
+Design doyenne Ellie Cullman is revered for the precisely crafted, warm homes that she’s dreamed up for clients at her firm, Cullman & Kravis, for over 35 years.
+Cullman’s own person haven, a study nestled above Park Avenue in New York City, exhibits all the hallmarks of her distinct approach to decorating—exceptional materials, a great mix of antiques, and an infusion of contemporary art.

 “The most important thing in any functional space is to make it beautiful,” Cullman tells Galerie.
 “You spend a lot time in these functional spaces so they should refresh your soul.”
 She understands that such private places aren’t always where people spend the bulk of their interiors budget but promises, “there are a million things you can do.”

 Here’s a look inside what makes her home work space so personal and attractive.

 “The computer is hidden, and all my books are here.
 I might have more than in the office, but all these bookshelves are highly edited and organized.
 There’s something about having order around you that’s rewarding and emotionally satisfying.
 I use them all the time for inspiration and for historical precedents.
 I love the window seat and have been hanging out there and looking onto Park Avenue to watch the traffic—or lack thereof.”

 “This fantastic Regency-style desk once belonged to Bunny Williams.
 I bought it about 20 years ago, when her husband, John Rosselli, had the store on 72nd Street.
 It’s nice and big with so many drawers and cabinets.
 It’s a partners desk, so I’m facing out and if someone comes to visit they can sit opposite.”

 “It’s very functional floor plan.
 The room isn’t that crowded, so I can do stretches.
 I can sit at the desk and look at the television, sofa, and painting.
 I get such pleasure from the bright orange sofa.”